department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 Before we start, I want to go over a few things:

-- **This session may take about 60 minutes.** I want to be sure not to keep you any longer, so I may occasionally prompt you with the next question or task.
+- **This session may take about an hour.** I want to be sure not to keep you any longer, so I may occasionally prompt you with the next question or task.
 - **In this session, we want to hear your honest opinions.** There are no right or wrong answers; we are not testing your knowledge or abilities.
-We just want to improve these tools to better meet Veteran's needs.
+We just want to improve these tools to better meet Veterans' needs.
 I welcome any and all of your feedback, and I won't be offended by any opinions you express.
 - **If for any reason and at any time you want to stop the session, please let me know.**
 - I will be sharing a web page link with you during the session. **How would you prefer to receive the URL?**
   - I could dictate it to you, put it in the Zoom chat, email it to you, *(only if on a phone)* text it to you.